 - At the right end of a row, click Edit.

 - Make changes as needed.

 You can check the roles assigned to an account or group from UiPath Orchestrator.

 Go to Tenant > Manage Access > Assign roles and click Check roles & permissions above the table.
 You can search for any account or group to see the assigned roles.

 In the Check roles window, each permission is listed on a per-folder basis.
 Adjacent to each permission, you can see whether it has been explicitly assigned or inherited from the tenant.

-- Go to Admin > Accounts and Groups, and select the appropriate tab.
+- Go to Admin > organization > Accounts & Groups, and select the appropriate tab.

 - At the right end of the row, click Remove.

 - In the dialog, confirm the action to proceed with the removal.

 Updated 2 months ago